RalphHightower/blog/_posts/2025/03/2025-03-06-UnthinkableUSLosesIntelligenceWithFreeWorld.md

 These developments have led to a growing apprehension among traditional [U.S.](https://www.whitehouse.gov/) allies.
 With [Trump](https://www.whitehouse.gov/administration/donald-j-trump/) aligning more closely with the Kremlin, the fear that sensitive information might inadvertently reach [Moscow](http://kremlin.ru/) has become more pronounced.

 In summary, the current administration's approach has created significant uncertainty about the future of intelligence sharing within [NATO](https://www.nato.int/).
 The potential risks and implications for global security are substantial, prompting allies to reconsider their strategies.

+@RalphHightower: Learned that the *"Five Eyes"* are the English speaking countries: United States, Canada, United Kingdom, Australia, New Zealand

 - [MSNBC](https://www.msnbc.com/)
 - Nicolle Wallace